kbatyr/rsschool-cv/cv.md

 **Discord:** @kbatyr
 ***
 ### About myself:
 Hi everyone!
-My name's is Batyrkhan, I'm 25 years old and from Kazakhstan, Nur-Sultan.
+My name is Batyrkhan, I'm 25 years old and from Kazakhstan, Nur-Sultan.
 Now I'm studying at **alem** programming school based on the international education system called [01 Edu System](https://01-edu.org/).
 ***
 ### Skills and Proficiency:
 * Go